From the author: A kingdom is threatened. A young prince approaches a druid for help. He learns of strange magic. A legend begins.

 Though he says the latter word, he doesn't believe it to be possible.
 He doesn't want to.
 He wants to keep faith in the powers of his old friend.
 He tells himself — even tells his wife, in his quieter, gentler, rarer moods — that the druid's magic will work.
-That he will be unchallenged King, and she will be unchallenged Queen.
+He will be unchallenged King, and she will be unchallenged Queen.

 But this faith is tested sternly, daily, as he looks at the ramshackle husk of the keep, stamped on the lilac and hearth-fire of dusk.
-As he imagines the walls, the foundations beneath them, sliding down the steep hill to get sunk in the gore; to get drowned in a river, an ocean of blood.
+As he imagines the walls, the foundations beneath them, sliding down the steep hill to get sunk in the gore; drowned in a river, an ocean of blood.

 And it is tested most sorely and sharply when the axe of an enemy cleaves through his collarbone, before he can end the man’s life with a thrust.

-Looks at that brow in a rare moment of stillness, of coolness, and wonders if it will ever bear the weight of a crown.
+Looks at that brow in a moment of stillness, of coolness, and wonders if it will ever bear the weight of a crown.

-Recovered, though tender, he rides out to the forest.
+Recovered, though tender, he rides to the forest.
 He has been patient enough, he reasons.
 It has been half a year, perhaps longer, and he can afford to wait no more.
 Not with his fiefdom so close to collapse.